bpradana/smolchain/README.md

 Smol replacement for LangChain

 ## Preface
 LangChain, as we all know, is touted as a powerful tool for developing large language model applications.
 However, it is not the most efficient tool for small projects.
-In reality, LangChain isn't a library; it's a collection of demos held together by duct tape, strings, and prayers.
+In reality, LangChain isn't a library; it's a collection of demos held together by duct tape, f-strings, and prayers.
 This is where SmolChain comes in.
 SmolChain is a lightweight, easy-to-use, and efficient alternative to LangChain.
 It's designed for small projects and is perfect for beginners who don't want to wrestle with the monstrosity of LangChain.

 ## Installation
 Currently, SmolChain is not a pip package yet, but you can clone the repository and play around with it.
 To clone the repository, run the following command: